-12.14 Data replay
+12.15 Data replay

 This section of rttpd.conf configures how Liberator replays data.

-Time (in minutes after midnight) that the server should load previously received messages on a restart.
+datasrc-auto-replay Time (in minutes after midnight) that the server should load previously received messages on a restart.

 Туре: integer

 Default value: 1440 (i.e. no replay)

-The number of whole days to go back from the time indicated by datasrc-auto-replay (if less 1440).
+datasrc-auto-replay-days The number of whole days to go back from the time indicated by datasrc-auto-replay (if less the 1440).

 Туре: integer

 Default value: 7

-Ies Specifies a list of log files to replay.
+datasrc-auto-replay-files Specifies a list of log files to replay.

 Туре: string

 Default value: 0

-Time (in minutes restart.
-Type: Default value: The number of w 1440).
-Type: Default value: Specifies a list of Type:

-12.15 Data services
+12.16 Data services

 This section of rttpd.conf configures Liberator's data services.
 What is a data service?
-See "Data services" on page 121 for an overview of what data services are and how they are used.
+See "Data services" on page 109 for an overview of what data services are and how they are used.
 The service name This is an identifier which can be used in status messages.
 RTTP objects have a field called SID which is the service name.
 Note: When picking a service for an object, the first defined match takes priority.
 As such you should ensure that each object is associated with one and only one service.
-The subject patterns These are regular expression strings to accept or deny for this service.
-A service will allow multiple patterns including patterns to deny.
-Exclude patterns can help to define the namespace used.
-Note: When checking pattern matches within a service definition, the first match takes priority whether it is an include or an exclude.
+The subject patterns are regular expression strings to accept or deny for this service.
+A service will allow a patterns including patterns to deny.
+Exclude patterns can help to define the namespace Note: When checking pattern matches within a service definition, the first match takes priority whether it is an include or an exclude.
 The source groups The main part of the service definition is the source groups.
 This is one or more sets of sources, plus certain attributes which define the behaviour of the group.
 In most cases only a single group is defined.
 When multiple groups are defined for a service it means that a request will attempt to get the object from a source from each group.
 Multiple groups allow an object to have different sets of fields coming from different sources, for example.
 Priorities Priorities are defined within each source group and are taken in the order in which they are defined.
 Multiple labels can be defined within each priority.
 Within a priority, the peer selected is the one with the smallest number of existing subscriptions.
-Timeouts There are several timeouts associated with data services: service-request-timeout (see page 210) request-timeout option of add-data-service (see page 211) retry-time option of add-source-group in add-data-service (see page 214) source-request-timeout (see page 210) request-timeout option of add-peer (see page 202) cleanup-stale-timeout (see page 210)
+Timeouts There are several timeouts associated with data services: service-request-timeout (see page 210) request-timeout option of add-data-service (see page 211) retry-time option of add-source-group in add-data-service (see page 214) so urce-request-timeout (see page 210) ✤ req uest-timeout option of add-peer (see page 202) ☆ cle anup-stale-timeout (see page 210)